If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Sharing information about tamariki and rangatahi

-• Child and family assessment – this is appropriate if te tamaiti is experiencing (or is likely to experience) serious harm, and/or the concerns are having a significant impact on their development, safety, health and/or wellbeing but don’t indicate abuse which may constitute a criminal offence.
+• Child and family assessment – this is appropriate if te tamaiti or rangatahi is experiencing (or is likely to experience) serious harm, and/or the concerns are having a significant impact on their development, safety, health and/or wellbeing but don’t indicate abuse which may constitute a criminal offence.

 Decision response tool